kristelcaisip/UsefulProgrammingThings/03-JavaScript/03c-Bootstrap/README.md

 #### Icon Fonts

-* Sets of symbols and glyphs used as regular fonts
+* Sets of symbols and glyphs used as regular fonts; more information (https://fontawesome.com/)
 * There are many icon font packs available:
   * Font Awesome (most popular!!)
     * Usage: